-The libraries of the University of South Carolina, the University of Kentucky, and the University of Florida participated in an Institute of Museum and Library Services (IMLS) grant-funded demonstration project called "Collaborative Federal Depository Program" (CFDP) under the leadership of the Association of Southeastern Research Libraries (ASERL) and built upon the existing Federal Depository Library Program (FDLP) administered by the U.S. Government Printing Office (GPO).
+The libraries of the University of South Carolina, the University of Kentucky, and the University of Florida participated in an Institute of Museum and Library Services (IMLS) grant-funded demonstration project called "Collaborative Federal Depository Program" (CFDP) under the leadership of the Association of Southeastern Research Libraries (ASERL) and built upon the existing Federal Depository Library Program (FDLP) administered by the U.S. Government Publishing Office (GPO).
+The University of Kentucky has recently entered into a partnership with GPO for preservation and promotion of the WPA collection.
+See below for details on this partnership.

 This program seeks to provide workable solutions to address the increasing cost of managing, preserving, and providing access to large collections of Federal government publications through the creation of several comprehensive collections, known as "Centers of Excellence" (COE), of U.S. government information from each Federal government agency.
 Built upon the foundation of existing holdings at Federal Depository libraries, these collections will become more complete with assistance from both Regionals, libraries who collect government information comprehensively, and Selectives, libraries who collect government information selectively, in the ten ASERL states.